hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     ..

         [todo] - Add paper citation once it is published.
+Highlight special case of UEG.

+``power_pitzer_min_weight``
+    type: float.

+    Optional.
+Default: 0.01.

+    Only used in 'read_in' systems if the 'power_pitzer' excitation generator is used.
+    This number (approximately) sets the minimum value of weight(orbital to excite to)/(total weights times number of orbitals to excite to).
+    The aim of this is to reduce the number of spawns with big abs(Hij)/pgen which can happen if orbital connections with low pgen are mapped to orbital connections with big abs(Hij).

+    ..

+        [todo] - Test.

 ``pattempt_single``
     type: float.